Barrow County DUI Lawyer - Barrow County DUI Attorney

 DID YOU KNOW?
 YOU HAVE TWO CASES AGAINST YOU WHEN YOU ARE CHARGED WITH DUI: A CRIMINAL CASE AND A CIVIL CASE:

-GEORGIA DUI LICENSE SUSPENSION AND THE 10-DAY LETTER:
+GEORGIA DUI LICENSE SUSPENSION AND THE 30-DAY LETTER:

 The State of Georgia has certain rules and regulations that one must abide by to have a driver's license.
 Remember, driving is a privilege, not a right, and that privilege can be taken from anyone that does not abide by Georgia's DUI laws and regulations.
 The officer who arrested you for DUI has TWO cases against you: a criminal court case and an Administrative License (ALS) case.
 The criminal case begins on the date listed for court on your citation.
 The Georgia ALS Process starts IMMEDIATELY.
-You only have TEN (10) days to file a request for a hearing or your license will be suspended automatically.
+You only have THIRTY (30) days to file a request for a hearing or you can request to have an ignition interlock device installed or your license will be suspended automatically.
 The State of Georgia's fee to set the hearing is $150.
 Contact a skilled DUI Lawyer in Barrow County today.

 You need an experienced DUI Attorney in Barrow County to protect your driver's license because losing your driving privilege is a nightmare.
 If you refused the officer's request to test your breath, blood, or urine, you are facing a suspension period of ONE YEAR, with no opportunity for a restricted permit.
 If you submitted to testing but tested over the legal limit of 0.08, your license suspension may last for only 30 days.
 You may be eligible for a limited permit to allow you to drive to work and/or school.
 Richard and his team will file a hearing request on your behalf to appeal this AUTOMATIC suspension of your driving privileges.